 All of these methods have been shown to increase success for those people who were once at-risk youth.
 Overall, wilderness therapy programs increase the chances of long-term success for at-risk youth.

 Wilderness Adventure Therapy Can Help Your Family Emerge Better Than Before

-Wilderness therapy can help not only the youth-at-risk but also their families.
+Wilderness therapy can help not only the young man or woman but also their families.
 Research shows that parent-adolescent conflict correlates with some at-risk behaviors.
 Therefore, the relationship between the parent and youth is an essential factor in preventing at-risk behaviors, along with sustaining healthy patterns once achieved.
 A family assessment and integrated family therapy are critical to the success of any credible wilderness camp.

 Wilderness Therapy Addresses Family Dynamics and Patterns

 Some wilderness therapy programs incorporate families into the treatment process.
 Working with parents and other family members can set the youth up to succeed better once they return home from treatment.
 Programs like Aspiro invite parents to multi-day family workshops.
 Families typically come after the teen has completed a significant portion of the program.
 This way, they can see the progress the youth has already made.
 Parents and teens find new ways to succeed in their relationships and as individuals during treatment.
 The parent workshop includes several sections.
 One of those sections teaches parents to limit conflict between themselves and their teens.
 Less friction leads to a more harmonious home.
 In addition to the family workshop, parents engage in family systems therapy weekly at Aspiro.
 Addressing the whole family system is seen as critical to the overall treatment plan for the at-risk youth.